-The Department of Cooperative Governance and Traditional Affairs is responsible for facilitating cooperative governance, to support all spheres of Government and to assist the institution of traditional leadership with transforming itself into a strategic partner of Government in the development of communities.
+The DCoGTA is responsible for facilitating cooperative governance, to support all spheres of government and to assist the institution of traditional leadership with transforming itself into a strategic partner of government in the development of communities.

 The department’s mission is to ensure that all municipalities perform their basic responsibilities and functions consistently by: